41 Thanksgiving Appetizers to Keep the Family Happy

 These crunchy low-carb onion rings seem to whisper "Oh, go ahead, grab another."
 And though that may seem dangerous for someone trying to lose weight, it’s not.
 They’re actually low-carb and paleo, with a crispy coating made of, yes, almond flour.

-There’s just one gram of carb in each serving of this retro classic, and they’re so simple to make.
-Just combine hard-boiled egg yolks with mayonnaise and honey mustard, fill the egg white hollow, and garnish with tomato, fresh basil, and the killer touch — a sprinkle of candied bacon.
+There’s hardly a carb in each serving of this retro classic, and they’re so simple to make.
+Just combine hard-boiled egg yolks with mayonnaise and honey mustard, fold in tomatoes, basil, and the killer touch — a sprinkle of candied bacon.
+Then fill the egg white hollow.
+Yum!

 Hard to believe they’re low-carb, but three of these sumptuous appetizers have just 4 net carbs.
 The secret — a wrapping made of mozzarella, cream cheese, egg, and almond flour, filled with melted brie and homemade Low-Carb Cranberry Sauce.
 You might want to make an extra batch of the sauce for the main course, too.